meanmedianmoge/zoia_lib/README.md

 ## Documentation
 - Overview video and tutorial: https://www.youtube.com/watch?v=JLOUrWtG1Pk
 - Supplemental 1.1 video:
-- User Manuals for all versions thus far are in `/User Manuals`
+- The current version of the manual can be found in `/User Manual`
 - Changelog of the various improvements, bug fixes, and known issues are in `/Changelog`
 - Initial app frameworks and discussions among the dev team and Empress can be found in `/Backend Implementation`, `/Design Document`, and `/Testing Plan`